Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Open your project and delete all the src, resource and include files.
 At this point your project is empty but configured for wxWidgets.
 Go to src, right click, add an existing file.
-Add ModalWX.cpp and build and run the project.
+Add EngageWX.cpp and build and run the project.

-## Running ModalWX (UI controls):
+## Running EngageWX (UI controls):
-When you first run the app, it will ask you for the full path of ModalWX.cpp.
+When you first run the app, it will ask you for the full path of EngageWX.cpp.
 This path will depend on your platform.
 Examples:
-OSX -- /Users/$username$/Modal/ModalWX.cpp
+OSX -- /Users/$username$/EngageUI/EngageWX.cpp
-Win -- C:\Modal\ModalWX.cpp
+Win -- C:\EngageUI\EngageWX.cpp
-Linux -- /Home/$username$/Modal/ModalWX.cpp
+Linux -- /Home/$username$/EngageUI/EngageWX.cpp
 ![alt text](https://hex-map.khitchdee.net/ModalWX-launch-screen.png)
 If you enter an incorrect path, it will bring up a file selector
 to select the file from the file system.